maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 We provide the `mock` feature with the SAFE API for faster app development experience and a safe space to perform test operations.

 When the `mock` feature is used, a local MockVault file is generated which simulates the network operations used to store and retrieve data.
-The app will then interface with this file rather than the live SAFE network.
+The app will then interface with this file rather than the live SAFE Network.
 To set up and use a mock network:

 1. **Build conditional compilation symbols:**
     - Visual Studio: Add `SAFE_APP_MOCK` flag to SafeTodoExample project in **Properties** > **Build** >   **Conditional compilation symbols**.